marc-doblefilo/pyKata/readme.md

+# Pykata

 step 1: build the container image

-	docker build -t pykata .
+	make build

-step 2: run the container image
+step 2: start the container

-	docker run --rm -it -v ${PWD}:/app pykata:latest /bin/sh
+	make start

-step 3: funny one; write some code
+step 3: interact with container's shell

+	make bash

 step 4: test your code!

 	pytest

+step 5: ALWAYS REMEMBER TO STOP THE CONTAINER

+	make stop

 And btw, remember to leave it cleaner than you found it.
-Use docker stop !!